ScottBClary/Kan.gg/README.md

 This is a kanji learning app similar to WaniKani.

-jōyō kanji are kanji that japanese students are required to learn.
+Jōyō kanji are kanji that japanese students are required to learn in school.

 The 2,136 kanji in the jōyō kanji consist of: